spapas/spapas.github.io/content/django-cbv-tutorial.rst

     class M2M1V(M1V):pass
     class INHERITANCE(M2M1V):pass

+we'll have the following MRO:

     # INHERITANCE.mro()
     # [INHERITANCE, M2M1V, M1V, V, object ]

-As we can see in both cases the base class V is the last one and between there are the classes that define the extra (mixin) functionality: ``M2`` and ``M1`` (start from left to right) in the first case and ``M2M1V`` and ``M1V`` (follow the inheritance hierarchy) in the second case.
-So in both cases when calling a method they will be searched using the MRO list and when the method is found it will be executed and the search will stop.
+As we can see in both cases the base class V is the last one (just next to object) and between this class and the one that needs the functionality (``MIXIN`` in the first case and ``INHERITANCE`` in the second case) there are the classes that will define the extra functionality that needs to be re-used: ``M2`` and ``M1`` (start from left to right) in the first case and ``M2M1V`` and ``M1V`` (follow the inheritance hierarchy) in the second case.
+So in both cases when calling a method they will be searched the same way using the MRO list and when the method is found it will be executed and the search will stop.

 But what if we needed to re-use some method from ``V`` (or from some other ancestor) and